MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

     Make sure you scroll to the bottom to see all features. **All data models as sources** is the last feature and should be turned **On**.

-1. (Optional) You can leave **Optimize for Microsoft Teams meetings** and **Enable Power Automate pane** in the **Off** position.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of Upcoming features enabled.](media/powerfx-in-powerapps/settings.png "Upcoming features enabled")

 ## Select a model in canvas apps

-USing an AI model with Power Fx is similar to using a canvas app in that you'll need to create a canvas app, choose a control, assign an expression to it, and then create its inputs and outputs.
+USing an AI model with Power Fx is similar to using a canvas app in that you'll need to create a canvas app, choose a control, assign an expression to it, and then create inputs produce the outputs.

-For a list of AI Builder models you can use, go to [AI models and business scenarios](model-types.md).
-You can also customize models built in Microsoft Azure Machine Learning with the [bring your own model](byo-model.md) feature.
+For a list of AI Builder models you can consume, go to [AI models and business scenarios](model-types.md).
+You can also consume models built in Microsoft Azure Machine Learning with the [bring your own model](byo-model.md) feature.

 If you're in a production environment, there are alternative methods for using the formula bar that will allow you to set behaviors of a control.
 For details, go to [Use AI models in the formula bar](use-in-powerapps-overview.md#use-ai-models-in-the-formula-bar).